-Health systems’ real estate arrangements with referral sources face numerous compliance pitfalls, any one of which can trigger a violation under the Stark Law.
-The compliance pitfalls associated with real estate arrangements can be generally subdivided into two categories: (1) transactional and (2) operational.
-Transactional compliance pitfalls stem from the real estate arrangement itself and the specific structure of the transaction.
+Real estate arrangements with referral sources face numerous compliance pitfalls, which can trigger a violation under the Stark Law.
+The pitfalls associated with real estate arrangements generally can be subdivided into two categories: (1) transactional and (2) operational.
+Transactional compliance pitfalls stem from the real estate arrangement and the transaction’s structure.
 Operational compliance pitfalls stem from the subsequent administration, or lack thereof, of the real estate arrangements.

 We know and have talked to some healthcare real estate firms others that are good, but they may not have the breadth that RTG has.
 It would be a learning curve for a new firm to get to know us.
 RTG knows Northside and the way we want things delivered.